Evidence Level

 478 young adults.

 B6 modestly reduced self-reported anxiety scores vs placebo.
-CRITICAL CAVEAT: 100 mg/day B6 EXCEEDS UL — chronic use risks PERIPHERAL NEUROPATHY (sensory neuropathy from megadose B6, reversible if caught early but permanent at high cumulative doses).
+Critical caveat: 100 mg/day B6 exceeds UL — chronic use risks peripheral neuropathy (sensory neuropathy from megadose B6, reversible if caught early but permanent at high cumulative doses).
 The 'high-dose B6 for anxiety' marketing should be tempered by toxicity risk.

 2

-B6 for Premenstrual Syndrome — Systematic Review
+B6 for Premenstrual Syndrome — Evidence Review

-Pooled across PMS RCTs.
+Pooled across PMS clinical trials.

 B6 modestly improved PMS symptoms vs placebo.
 Royal College of Obstetricians (RCOG) endorses 50-100 mg/day B6 for PMS.
 Note: chronic high-dose B6 (>100 mg/day) carries neuropathy risk; lowest effective dose preferred.